 Climate Artificial Intelligence for Hydropower

-Smart Climate Hydropower Tool is a web service intended to support Hydropower energy producers facing the problem of energy forecast.
+Smart Climate Hydropower Tool is a cloud-web service intended to support Hydropower energy producers facing the problem of monthly or seasonal energy forecast.

 SCHT is a web-based climate service aimed at supporting hydropower suitability and production assessment.
 The climate service intends to improve the decision-making process for two objectives: